In code input boxes, using opt+Return will insert a line break into the code whereas Return executes the change.

 An important consideration with these 'code repository' notes is that generally it is not required to export such notes or have them appear in the content part of a document (e.g. in agents).
 If using a top-level split of content and utility notes, these code repository notes should definitely go into the utility.

-Usage Tip: avoid the temptation to make the code note affect itself, e.g. set its own $Rule by copying pasting code from the note's $Text into a $Rule displayed as a key attribute.
+Usage Tip: avoid the temptation to make the code note affect itself, e.g. set its own $Rule by copying pasting code from the note's $Text into a $Rule displayed as a Displayed Attribute.
 Use the code note simply to store/edit the code, then use its $rule to set an attribute in a different note.

 $Rule("Complex Test") = $Text

-The target of this process does not just have to be a rule.
+The context of this process does not just have to be a rule.
 Other examples:

 $OnAdd(some note)=$Text(code sample 2);

 The eval() action can be used to further extend the complexity of what may be done.
 For example, assume a code note of the above type has written, into another note's $TempString, a literal string value of:

 See how the attribute value, though a string, includes enclosing quotes.
 This means that it is possible to delay the evaluation of $MyDate.
 In the note using the code, a single eval() call on $TempString,